JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     Is efs multi region ? kakapothe multi-region vachinapudu s3 chuskocha ?
 Answer: replication will be there but not sure about mounting. which is secure for rds ? iam / tls ?
 Answer: both are little different iam evariki access ivvalo chustadhi, tls aa connections secure ga undela chustadhi durable ? reliable ? resiliency ?
+    can we create route53 record for lambda endpoint ?
+No Is simple and step policies are different ?
+Yes can NLB attached to instances from different regions ?
+No, it's region specific.
+    SwapUtilization metric -> Aws managed
+    Differences between aurora & aurora serverless
+    Difference between NAT gateway & virtual private gateway ?
+NAT will go through public internet, VPG is purely private connection what is reduced redundency in s3 life cycle policiies

 WhitePapers: